 That’s where life insurance comes in.

 KiwiSaver is great for retirement.
 And it can help first-home buyers get on the property ladder.
+If you are actively planning a purchase using your fund provider, review our comprehensive masterclass on understanding KiwiSaver withdrawals cleanly.
 But it won’t help much if you get sick or injured and can’t work.
 It won’t support your family if something happens to you unexpectedly.

 That’s where life insurance, income protection, and trauma cover come in.
 They work alongside your savings to keep your family safe.